Technical analysis: the hocus-pocus voodoo child of the stock market.

 Is it better to study the indicator or price and volume?

-We use a small selection of indicators in our own charts.
-The first set of indicators you should use is moving averages.
+We use a small selection of indicators in our charts.
+The first set of indicators you should use are moving averages.
 A moving average is the average closing price based on a set amount of days.
 We use three different moving averages: 20-day, 50-day, and 200-day.

 A 20-day moving average will take the average closing price over the last 20 days and draw a line on the chart at that price.
 It is a moving average because it will only use 20 days’ worth of data.
 When another day closes, the moving average will drop the oldest day in the data and add the new day.
 The same goes for 50-day and 200-day moving averages.

-Moving averages provide two key pieces of information: trend, and support and resistance.
+Moving averages provide two critical pieces of information: trend, and support and resistance.

 Don’t fight the trend.
 Fighting the trend is the equivalent of pushing the boulder up the hill.
 Yes, you may get it up there, but there will be challenges.
 Instead, you will want to trade with the trend.
 You may be wrong about your assessment on stock direction, but the trend could still pull it that way.

 Your 20-day moving average is going to set the short-term trend.
-Short-term trends are good for assessing what is happening right now.
-It will be key for fast day trades or trades that last only a couple of days.
+Short-term trends are useful for assessing what is happening right now.
+It will be essential for fast day trades or trades that last only a couple of days.

-The 50-day moving average will be your intermediate term trend.
-This should be your main moving average as option trades typically last a couple of weeks.
+The 50-day moving average will be your intermediate-term trend.
+This should be your primary moving average as options trades typically last a couple of weeks.

 A moving average does nothing special.
-In fact, you can see trends by simply looking at the price action over the last couple of weeks.
-You can clearly see an uptrend or downtrend, especially if the stock has run up over the last week.
+In fact, you can see trends by merely looking at the price action over the last couple of weeks.
+You can see an uptrend or downtrend, especially if the stock has run up over the previous week.

 Can you see the intermediate trend happening over the last couple of weeks?
 Yes.
 Moving averages don’t show you anything you can’t see by looking at the price.
-They simply make it easier.
+They merely make it easier.

 Understanding the overall trend is good, but it is not the only job of a moving average.
-Moving averages are watched by so many traders that they become self-fulfilling prophecies in terms of support and resistance.
+So many traders watch moving averages that they become self-fulfilling prophecies regarding support and resistance.
 That means, so many technical traders watch them that they will use them as support and resistance in their trading.

 With moving averages, it is good to add Bollinger bands too.
 Bollinger bands are a volatility indicator.
 It consists of a moving average and an upper band and a lower band at a set standard deviation.
 Standard deviation is a statistical term that measures the amount of variability around a mean.

 Standard deviation is non-directional and different stocks will have different standard deviations no matter what their price is.
 The size of the movement that a stock undergoes will determine the standard deviation.
-If a stock regularly makes larger moves, then it will have a larger standard deviation.
+If a stock regularly makes more substantial moves, then it will have a larger standard deviation.